iifl-logo

 Company overview

-components to the Indian Navy for its warships and developing special products for the Indian Army.
-With inhouse capabilities for designing, developing, and manufacturing a wide range of equipment for both the Defence and Dairy sectors, the companys products exemplify indigenous excellence, crafted with utmost precision to cater to a promising defence market.
-In alignment with the national goal of achieving indigenous defence equipment manufacturing capabilities and self-sustainability, KDAIL has a rich history of innovation and growth.
 Starting in 1997 with the manufacturing of dairy equipment, the company entered the defence sector in 2006 by developing shipbuilding steel sections for the Indian Navy, previously imported.
-In 2022, KDAIL was listed on the NSE Emerge platform.
-The company operates state-of-the-art manufacturing facilities in Halol, Gujarat for defence equipment, and in Kalol, Gujarat for dairy equipment.
+In 2022, KDAIL was listed on the NSE Emerge platform and on December, 2025 the Company migrated to the Capital Segment (Mainboard) of NSE.
+The company operates state-of-the-art manufacturing facilities in Halol and Kalol Gujarat for defence equipment, and in Kalol, Gujarat for dairy equipment.
 Their defence products include shipbuilding steel sections, improved space heating devices, weld consumables, ballast bricks and profiles for T-90 tanks while their dairy equipment product spectrum feature milk cooling tanks, robotic milk collection units, and stainless-steel milk cans.
-With over 28 years of operations and a dedicated workforce of more than 193 employees, KDAIL continues to develop indigenous solutions to replace imported defence components, by supplying critical items to both the Navy and the Indian Army.
+With over 30 years of operations and a dedicated workforce of more than 189 employees, KDAIL continues to develop indigenous solutions to replace imported defence components, by supplying critical items to both the Navy and the Indian Army.

 Waveoptix Defence solution Pvt LTD (Associate Company)